iwatkot/py3xui/README.md

 ```

 Note, that the two-factor code is being changed every 30 seconds, so you need to ensure that you pass the correct code when calling the `login` method.
 If you don't pass the code, the login will fail.
 Keep in mind, that the session cookie has it's own expiration time, so you may need to call the `login` method again after some time while providing the new two-factor code.
 So, it's recommended to have some sort of automation to retrieve the valid two-factor code from time to time.

+ℹ️ As an example of solution to automate the two-factor code retrieval, you can use the [`pyotp`](https://github.com/pyauth/pyotp) library to generate the code based on your secret key.

 ## Examples
 You'll find detailed docs with usage examples for both APIs and for used models in the corresponding package directories: